 Another part of their cost cutting strategy revolved around building “value-based”, narrow networks which took the form of EPOs(exclusive provider organizations) and revived or redesigned HMOs.
 These narrow networks have facilitated a reduction in costs and improvements in various quality metrics.
 The emphasis on measuring quality is certainly a noble cause, unfortunately when dealing with money, it hardly states noble for long.
 We have witnessed first-hand payers and MSOs dumping patients who due to their health and/or compliance, drive down these all too important quality scores.
 We understand that there is no panacea when it comes to healthcare, and that quality scores are vital, but we also recognize that an emphasis on quality without closely monitoring policies(whether written or understood) that restrict access, can and will have a devastating effect on the longterm health of our population.
 In addition to closed/narrow networks, the ever increasing deductible for patients is another major(and obvious) roadblock to patients receiving the care they need.
 It’s been proven through countless studies that the patients that need care the most are the patients that cannot absorb high deductibles.
 Research “The Iron Triangle of Healthcare” for more on this subject.
 (4.,5.).
 I understand that we have just scratched the surface of a very complex situation.
 My hope was not to bore you with so many details but was instead to provide you with a baseline understanding of what’s going on within the payers and some of the ways this will impact your practice.
 Stay tuned in the coming days for our subsequent articles on this topic.

-- Four ways to find out which panels, if any, are closed in your area.
-Released on 12/3
+- Four ways to find out which panels, if any, are closed in your area – Second Article Released on 12/3

 - What can you do about panel closures?
-Released on 12/5
+Coming Soon

 Subscribe to receive future content delivered to your inbox